RedisLabs/spark-redis/README.md

 # Spark-Redis

-Spark-Redis is a connector for reading/writing from Redis cluster directly via Spark.
-It supports all the types of Redis structures: Plain Key/Value, Hash, ZSet, Set, List In Spark, the data from Redis is represented as an RDD with the tolerance of reshard and down of nodes.
+Spark-Redis is a connector for reading/writing from Redis cluster or non-cluster directly via Spark.
+It supports all the types of Redis structures: Plain Key/Value, Hash, ZSet, Set, List.
+In Spark, the data from Redis is represented as an RDD with the tolerance of reshard and down of nodes.

 Integrating Redis and Spark gives us a system that combines the best of both worlds.